-The amount of the impairment loss is recognised in the income statement within other expenses.
+The amount of the impairment loss is recognised in the statement of comprehensive income within other expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against other expenses in the income statement.
+Subsequent recoveries of amounts previously written off are credited against other expenses in the statement of comprehensive income.